 - That immunization with live viral vaccines is not recommended for 12 months following the Zevalin therapeutic regimen [see WARNINGS AND PRECAUTIONS].

-- To discontinue nursing during and after Zevalin treatment [see Use In Special Populations].
+- To discontinue nursing during and after Zevalin treatment [see Use In Specific Populations].

 This monograph has been modified to include the generic and brand name in many instances.